Lake St Lucia and St Lucia, the Eastern Shores with Cape Vidol, Sodwana Bay and Mabibi, Lake Sibaya and north to Kosi Bay.

 For snorkeling: Jesser Point, with its natural pools sheltered from the ocean.
 The depth is never over 6 feet/2 meters.
 The sea bed is made up of rocks interspersed with small coral, but also sea grass and sandy areas.
 See shoals of convict tang, small groups of sargo and sergeant major, as well as bright yellow raccoon butterflyfish plus the odd needlefish.

 If you cannot scuba, this is the place to learn!
+Pisces Diving Sodwana Bay is the group to learn with, or to use if you are experienced.

 For fishing: Deep sea is where the action is and all year you can catch Sailfish, King Mackerel, Yellowfin Tuna and other game fish species.
 For Marlin fishing – November to May (Black Marlin, Blue Marlin and Striped Marlin) and Dorado game fishing is from November to March.